Cinelerra for Grandma

 • This tutorial is based on CinelerraCV.
 If you are using CinelerraHV you may find better help in the Secrets of Cinelerra.

-• This tutorial is split in many HOWTOs.
-It’s meant to be modular, to allow Grandma to try many different workflows.
-It teaches the easiest ways, that not necessarily produce the best quality.
-For the best quality always consult the Manual.
+• This tutorial is split into many howtos.
+It’s meant to be modular, to allow Grandma to try many different approaches.
+It teaches the easiest way to do things, but not necessarily the way that produces the best results.
+For the best results always consult the Manual.

-• All the technical terms and all the odd words used here have their meaning explained in the glossary.
+• All the technical terms and odd words used here are explained in the glossary.

 • Cinelerra is a video editor and compositor.
-Editing/compositing is only a portion of the big process of video making.
+But editing and compositing are only two of the processes involved in video making.
 Thus she needs the help of other programs and utilities.
-The ones used in this tutorial are:
+The ones referred to in this tutorial are:

 Contacts

-Polite comments and requests for specific HOWTOs are very welcome.
-Send a mail to info-at-g-raffa.eu (replace -at- with @).*
+Polite comments and requests for specific howtos are very welcome.
+My email address is info-at-g-raffa.eu (replace -at- with @).*

 Rude feedbacks will be stored here.

-*(Writing e-mail addresses this way helps protecting from automatic spammers).
+*(Writing email addresses this way helps protect my in-box from from automatic spammers.)

 Thanks and references